jruels/tf-reusable-code/labs/tf-write-module/index.md

 # Terraform Lab 5

 ## Overview
-In this lab, you will create a module to manage AWS S3 buckets used to host static websites.
+In this lab, you will create a module to manage AWS S3 buckets to host static websites.

 ## Module structure